Championship 2023/24: Leicester, Leeds, Ipswich in three-way automatic promotion battle

 Stream Sky Sports live with no contract on a Month or Day membership on NOW.
 Instant access to live action from the Premier League, EFL, F1, England Cricket and so much more.

-Leicester looked on track to keep their Championship title hopes in their own hands after successive wins over Norwich and Birmingham followed a worrying run of one win in six saw them return to the summit.
+Leicester looked on track to keep their Championship title hopes in their own hands after successive wins over Norwich and Birmingham followed a worrying run of one win in six.

 They held on to top spot on Tuesday night, but a 1-0 defeat away at Millwall has dented their hopes of automatic promotion.
 They do, however, still have a game in hand against Southampton to play later in April.